AlexanderDolgan/ojahuri/wp-content/plugins/wp-github-sync/README.txt

 == Changelog ==

-This change log follows the [Keep a Changelog standards](http://keepachangelog.com/).
-Versions follows [Semantic Versioning](http://semver.org/).
+This change log follows the [Keep a Changelog standards].
+Versions follows [Semantic Versioning].

+= [1.2] =

+* New Feature: Support displaying an "Edit|View on GitHub" link.
+* Update translation strings and implement pot file generation.
+* Redirect user away from settings page page after the import/export process starts.
+* Fix autoloader to be PHP 5.2 compatible.

 = [1.1.1] =